makersacademy/takeaway-challenge/README.md

 TO EXECUTE PROGRAM
 -----
-Type in `ruby script.rb` into prompt
+Type in `ruby script.rb` into prompt when you are in the /lib folder

 `$ ruby script.rb`